Fitbit Versa full review

-The Ionic has a five-day battery life, compared to the Versa’s four-day battery.
+The Ionic has a four-day battery life, just like the Versa.
 Battery life is important - who wants to be charging their watch when about to head out for an active day?
-But the Ionic's extra day is probably not going to be a deal breaker for people choosing between the two Fitbit smartwatches.

 So other than the connected rather than built-in GPS and the wider choice of Versa straps the Ionic and Versa are essentially the same smartwatch – but differing in size, with the Versa smaller than the Ionic.